hashgraph/hedera-services/platform-sdk/docs/proposals/README.md

 ## Voting on A Proposal

 Votes follow the [Apache Voting](https://www.apache.org/foundation/voting.html#expressing-votes-1-0-1-and-fractions) scheme.
-Votes are cast in comments on the PR on a range between -1 to -0, +0 to +1 with the following semantics:
+Votes range between -1 to -0, +0 to +1 with the following semantics:

 * -1: is a veto.
 * -0 >= x > -1: is a vote generally against the proposal.